tahopen/.github/profile/README.md

 If you're interested in collaborating, please visit our GitHub repository: GitHub - Tahopen Project.
 Together, we can ensure that the benefits of Pentaho's capabilities remain accessible to all.

-If you align with the principles of Tahopen and would like to support or contribute in any way, we invite you to sign the manifesto by submitting a pull request on GitHub.
+read the [Tahopen Manifesto](https://github.com/tahopen/manifesto) and if you align with the principles of Tahopen and would like to support or contribute in any way, we invite you to sign the manifesto by submitting a pull request on GitHub.
 Add your name or organization under the appropriate category (Companies, Projects, Foundations, or Individuals) and specify how you plan to contribute or support the project.
 [Tahopen Manifesto](https://github.com/tahopen/manifesto)

 Thank you for your support, and let’s create something amazing together!